Environmental impact of bitcoin: Bitcoin mining energy mix

 Until 2021, most bitcoin mining was done in China.
 Chinese miners relied on cheap coal power in Xinjiang and Inner Mongolia during late autumn, winter and spring, migrating to regions with overcapacities in low-cost hydropower (like Sichuan and Yunnan) between May and October.
 After China banned bitcoin mining in June 2021, its mining operations moved to other countries.
 By August 2021, mining was concentrated in the U.S. (35%), Kazakhstan (18%), and Russia (11%) instead.
-A study in Scientific Reports found that from 2016 to 2021, each US dollar worth of mined bitcoin caused 35 cents worth of climate damage, compared to 95 for coal, 41 for gasoline, 33 for beef, and 4 for gold mining.
 The shift from coal resources in China to coal resources in Kazakhstan increased bitcoin's carbon footprint, as Kazakhstani coal plants use hard coal, which has the highest carbon content of all coal types.
 Despite the ban, covert mining operations gradually came back to China, reaching % of global hashrate as of 2022.